Data Center Compatibility of my Plugins

 While I understand each one of these requirements, I do not understand the combination of them in one badge.
 In my opinion, the organizational aspects should be a separate badge, e.g. “Enterprise Vendor”.
 I could totally understand if Enterprises would not want to rely on smaller vendors.
 But hat should be a decision totally separated from what the plugin technically does.

 The scale tests should be conducted by Atlassian because they have the money, means and expertise to do so.

-I have contacted Atlassian with my reservations about the DC badge with suggestions how to seperate them, but to no success.
+I have contacted Atlassian with my reservations about the DC badge with suggestions how to separate them, but to no success.

 Can I use the plugin anyway?

 Yes you can.
+Bootstrap Visuals for Confluence works perfectly fine in a DC environment.
 At least as long as Atlassian does not technically block the installation of plugins in a DC environment if they don’t hold the DC badge.